Nigella Lawson: Interests and beliefs

-In 2008 Lawson reported that she held a personal fortune of £15 million.
+In 2008, Lawson reported that she held a personal fortune of £15 million.
 Her husband Charles Saatchi was worth £100 million at that time.
 She said her two children should not inherit any of her money, saying: "I am determined that my children should have no financial security.
 It ruins people not having to earn money."

 Lawson is of Jewish heritage.
-Both of Lawson's parents are Jewish and her upbringing was non-observant.
+Both of Lawson's parents were Jewish and her upbringing was non-observant.
 Lawson is an atheist.
 In one of her newspaper articles, she said "most [women] simply have, somewhere, a fantasy about having sex, in a non-defining, non-exclusive way, with other women."

 Lawson is a supporter of the Lavender Trust which gives support to young women with breast cancer.
 She first became involved with the charity in 2002 when she baked some lavender cupcakes to be auctioned at a fundraising event, which sold for a significant amount of money.
 She subsequently featured the recipe in her book Forever Summer with Nigella.

 In December 2008, Lawson was criticised by animal rights groups for comments which suggested it would be morally acceptable to wear the fur of an animal that one had killed, and that she would be proud to wear the fur of a bear that she had hunted or "[gone] into battle" with.

 It was revealed by leaked Whitehall documents in 2003 that Lawson declined an OBE from Queen Elizabeth II in 2001, explaining that "I'm not saving lives and I'm not doing anything other than something I absolutely love."
 As the daughter of a life peer, Lawson is entitled to the courtesy style of "The Honourable", and may thus be referred to as The Hon.
 Nigella Lawson; however, she does not use this courtesy style.

 Lawson has stated that she believes cooking is "a metaphor for life", in the sense that "When you cook, you need structure [...] but just as importantly you need to be able to loosen up and go with the flow [...] you must not strive for perfection but, rather, acknowledge your mistakes and work out how you can rectify them".
 She has described cooking as "a way of strengthening oneself", in the sense that "being able to sustain oneself is the skill of the survivor".